 Reality Orientation aims to decrease confusion and behavioral symptoms by helping individuals engage and connect with their surroundings.
 The environment is frequently emphasized in order to orient the individual in the present using dates, locations, and current surroundings.
 Activities like games, puzzles, calendars, and reality orientation boards can be utilized to present personal and current information to someone who has dementia.

 Finally, Cognitive Stimulation Therapy, based on the previously mentioned forms of therapy, is delivered in a social setting in small groups and involves cognitive based tasks and activities like word games and puzzles.
 CST aims to stimulate and engage people with dementia while providing an optimal learning environment with the social benefits of a group.

-Home Care Partners is here to help you navigate options, create safe environments, and coordinate with healthcare partners creating daily peace of mind.
+As a Home Care Provider in Lincoln, Nebraska, Home Care Partners is here to help you navigate options, create safe environments, and coordinate with healthcare partners creating daily peace of mind.
 We offer Memory Care Support to provide peace of mind knowing your loved one is not alone.
 Memory Care Support provides personal and companion care to keep your loved one comfortable in their own home.

 Don’t wait to discuss the needs of your loved one with your family!